QIICR/QuantitativeReporting/docs/tutorial.md

 # Tutorial

-This section of the book describes in detail how to create a segmentation for a given sample dataset and save it in combination with automatically created volumetric measurements into the DICOM file format which then will be stored in the Slicer DICOM database.
+This section of the manual describes in detail how to create a segmentation for a given DICOM sample dataset and save it in combination with automatically created volumetric measurements into the DICOM file format.
+The resulting data will be stored in the Slicer DICOM database and is therefore centrally accessible for later reading.

 ## Create a DICOM Structured Report including a segmentation